ashleychontos/pySYD/README.md

 Note: for multiple targets in todo.txt, the text and plot outputs are suppressed.
 To override this default and see the output in real time, simply run this command instead:
 - python SYD.py -i

+## Multiprocessing

+If you would like to use multiprocessing for a large number of targets and are running MacOSX Mojave, High Sierra, or Catalina, you must do the following in order to make it work:
+1) Add 'export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES' to the TOP of your bashrc or zshrc file (or bash_profile - whichever you use).
+2) Close all terminal windows, reopen and it should work.

+If you do not do this, you will see some version of the error for n threads:

+objc[4182]: +[__NSPlaceholderDictionary initialize] may have been in progress in another thread when fork() was called.
+We cannot safely call it or ignore it in the fork() child process.
+Crashing instead.
+Set a breakpoint on objc_initializeAfterForkError to debug.